DrWursterich/lspml/README.md

 ### visual studio code

-An extension wrapping `lspml` is currently beeing worked on.
-As soon as it is ready it will be published and linked here.
+The [spml-vscode](https://github.com/sitepark/spml-vscode) extension wraps `lspml` and provides all of it's features.